blawson69/LootGenerator/README.md

 Note: Special items will always be mixed in with all other items.

 #### --mod
-*Optional.* This command is used to override the [defaults](#--config) for showing the Coins, Gems, Art, Mundane Item, and Magic Item categories, allowing you to fine tune or customize the loot generated.
+*Optional.* This parameter is used to override the [defaults](#--config) for showing the Coins, Gems, Art, Mundane Item, and Magic Item categories, allowing you to fine tune or customize the loot generated.
 To eliminate a category, send "no-" and the category of item you wish to skip.
 Sending `--mod:no-gems` will prevent LootGenerator from generating gems.
 If your default is not to show Art items, for instance, you can send `--mod:show-art` to make the script generate art objects for the loot.

 You may also modify the results of the different categories by using the "less-" and "more-" prefixes.
 This will subtract or add, respectfully, 25 points from the die roll for each loot category you wish to modify.
 For instance, sending `--mod:more-coins` will add 25 to the die roll for the results of the Coins.
 If the script generates a die roll of 50, it will use 50 for every other loot category and 75 for the Coins.
 Keep in mind this does not double or halve the actual number of Items or Coins, it only returns results based on a much higher or lower die roll.
 For Magic Items, using "more-" could result in fewer but more powerful items.